 • If we imagine cascading a series of RC-circuits, each connected by additional resistances, we have a discrete model of a section of neural membrane.
 This kind of model is good for computer simulation.
 But a continuous model can be solved exactly.

-A continous model over time and short lengths is by the "Cable equation" (see pages 25-32 of Anderson) We'll see shortly how that the cable equation predicts an exponential drop-off of voltage with distance forconstant current.Length constant λ (distance to the 1/e drop-off point or 63% drop) is on the order of millimeters.
+A continuous model over time and short lengths is called the "Cable equation" (Anderson, pages 25-32), made famous by Lord Kelvin (Sir William Thomson, 1824-1907) in the context of submarine telegraph cables (Ireland to Newfoundland in 1858.)
+We'll see below how the cable equation predicts an exponential drop-off of voltage with distance for constant current.
+The length constant λ (distance to the 1/e drop-off point or 63% drop) is on the order of millimeters.
 By solving the cable equation governing the voltage change over distance and time, we can get a quantitative idea of how voltage drops with distance, and how voltage changes with time--change is not instantaneous.

 From Segev (1992).
 A. illustrates an RC-circuit at a single point of passive membrane.
 B is the temporal response to a step current input.
 C illustrates additional variable conductance components that model the electrical processes of spike generation (panel D)--the active properties.
 To model the active properties, one needs a more complicated set of differential equations: the Hodgkin-Huxley equations.
-(See Claude Meunier and Idan Segev, 2002 for an overview and recent critique). ■ Solutions of the cable equation The cable equation is a (partial) differential equation and is given by: $$V = \lambda^2 \frac{\partial^2 V}{\partial x^2} - \tau \frac{\partial V}{\partial t}$$ where V = V(x,t) is a function of distance x along the membrane and time t.
-Let's look separately at the space and time properties.
+(See Claude Meunier and Idan Segev, 2002 for an overview and recent critique).
+In the next lecture, we'll use Mathematica to solve the Hodgkin-Huxley equations.